ebi-webcomponents/nightingale/packages/nightingale-heatmap/README.md

   [
-    number, //   X coordinate starting on 1 number, //   Y coordinate starting on 1 number //    Value in that position.
+    number, //   X coordinate starting on 1 number, //   Y coordinate starting on 1 number, //    Value in that position.
 Between 0 and 1 ]
 >;
 ```